jonkchan/SQL-Practice/README.md

 </tr>
 </table>

-<h4>Example:</h4>
+#### Example:

-<p>The following SELECT statement with the WHERE  keyword will retrieve the CustomerName Column where their Country field is NOT EQUAL to Canda</p>
+The following SELECT statement with the WHERE keyword will retrieve the CustomerName Column where their Country field is NOT EQUAL to Canda

 ```sql
 SELECT CustomerName